 Research

-Digital media use, well-being and adolescent mental health
+Digital media use, well-being and a

 One line of our work investigates the importance of social media as a key developmental context for youth, affording both risks and benefits to mental health.
 Our work has demonstrated that how adolescents use social media (instead of how much) influences whether it has a positive or negative impact on mental health.
 In addition, our work has also demonstrated the lack of research on these topics in the Majority world, and calls for more diversity in this field of study.